Dreams of the Deep

 “Six hours.
 Maybe eight.”

 He checked the atmospheric readout on his portable.
 The bypass had dropped to fifty-eight percent.
-The rotated filters were degrading faster than he’d projected, the damaged media breaking down under load.
+Down from sixty-nine that morning.
+The filters were loading evenly now but the media itself was degrading under sustained load, breaking down faster than he’d projected.
 His forty hours were closer to thirty-five.
 If the structural patch failed and they lost the adjacent section, the bypass volume dropped by a third and thirty-five became something he didn’t want to calculate in a corridor where people could see his face.

 The margin he’d spent the morning building was gone.